ruoxi-wang/PBBFMM3D/README.md

 ####4.1 Reading meta data from text file

-	void read_Metadata(const string& filenameMetadata,double& L, int& n, doft& dof, int& Ns, int& Nf, int& m, int& level);
+	void read_Metadata(const string& filenameMetadata, double& L, int& interpolation_order, int& Ns, int& Nf, int& nCols, int& tree_level);

-The first argument, filenameMetadata is the filename for your meta data.
-L stores the length of simulation cell (assumed to be a cube); n stores the number of chebyshev nodes per dimension; dof stores (???); Ns stores the number of source points; Nf stores the number of field points; m stores the number of sets of charges; level stores the number of levels in the hierarchy tree;
+The first argument, `filenameMetadata` is the filename for your meta data. `L` stores the length of simulation cell (assumed to be a cube); `interpolation_order ` stores the interpolation order; `Ns` stores the number of source points; `Nf` stores the number of target points; `nCols ` stores the number of sets of weights; `tree_level ` stores the number of levels in the hierarchy tree;

 **File format:**

-`L, n, dof.s, dof.f, Ns, Nf, m, level`
+`L, interpolation_order, Ns, Nf, nCols, tree_level `

 For example:

- 	1,4,9,6,800,500,1,2
+ 	1,4,800,800,1,2

 ####4.2 Reading from binary file

-	void read_Sources(const string& filenameField, vector3 *field, const int& Nf, const string& filenameSource, vector3 *source, const int& Ns, const string& filenameCharge, double *q, const int& m, const doft& dof);
+	void read_Sources(const string& filenameField, std::vector<vector3>& target, const int& Nf, const string& filenameSource, std::vector<vector3>& source, const int& Ns, const string& filenameCharge, std::vector<double>& weight, const int& nCols);

-The first argument filenameField, the forth argument filenameSource and the seventh argument filenameCharge are binary file names for field positions, source positions and charges respectively.
-Nf, Ns, m and dof are passed to this funtion.
-Nf is the number of field points, Ns is the number of source points, m is the number of sets of charges, and dof is the degree of freedom.
-The data of field is stored in `field`, the data of source is stored in `source`, and the data of charges is stored in `q` column-wise.
+The arguments `filenameField`, `filenameSource` and `filenameCharge` are binary file names for target positions, source positions and weights respectively. `Nf`, `Ns` and `nCols` are the number of target points, the number of source points, and the number of sets of weights.
+The funtion outputs target points, source points and weights into `target`, `source`, and `weight` (column-wise), respectively.

 **File format:**